Skip to main content

 Create identity resolution rulesets.

-After modeling and mapping steps are complete, create identity resolution rulesets.
-Match and reconciliation rules are added to help look for and unify profiles across your various data streams.
+After modeling and mapping steps are complete, create an identity resolution ruleset.
+Match and reconciliation rules tell identity resolution what types of data to match and how to unify profiles across your various data streams.

 Discuss Your Data